Friday, April 4, 2014

 Vegetable vendor

-A few days ago as we enjoyed our morning coffee, a vegetable vendor trundled along the sidewalk.
+A few days ago, as we enjoyed our morning coffee, a vegetable vendor trundled along the sidewalk.

-His hand-cart is a converted wheel barrow, filled with what looks like small red or green tomatoes.
+His hand-cart is a converted wheelbarrow, filled with what looks like small red or green tomatoes.
+People walking past, or on motos, stopped to buy.

-Later in the day I saw him set up at the speed-bump by the entrance to the Chedraui grocery store.
+Later in the day, I saw him set up at the speed bump by the entrance to the Chedraui grocery store.
 That's a pretty clever place to be as everyone must slow down to navigate the big tope, and drivers frequently stop to buy whatever is being sold that day.

-2012 juice vendor pedaling home.
+2012 juice vendor pedalling home.

-2009 crew repainting the wall.
+2009 repainting the wall.
 (R.Bietting photo)

-Other times our source of visual diversion has been to watch the happenings across the street at the Colegio de Bachilleres (high school) basketball court.
-In the six and a half years that we have lived in this house we have seen the street-side concrete wall painted twice, the basketball court painted with lines and sections twice, new backboards installed twice and we have yet to see a basketball game.
+In the six and a half years we have lived in this house, we have seen the street-side concrete wall painted twice, the basketball court painted with lines and sections twice, and new backboards installed twice, but we have yet to see a basketball game.

-Recent work party to refurbish the basketball court
+Work party to refurbish the basketball court.

 Installing the backboards.